That the dead may teach the living

 Funeral directors that are assisting families with at-need donations and/or need information on what is necessary for a donation to occur, please reference the funeral director's instruction page for details and directions concerning the donations process.

 For additional information, email Debra Quamen, anatomical gifts coordinator, or call (618) 453-1464.
-For additional information or to inquire about the donation process for the northern portion of Illinois, please visit the Anatomical Gift Association of Illinois website or call (312) 733-5283.
+To inquire about the donation process for the northern portion of Illinois, please visit the Anatomical Gift Association of Illinois website or call (312) 733-5283.